Lissy93/awesome-privacy/web/README.txt

 TECHNOLOGY
 ----------
 The website is built with Astro, and statically generated at build-time.
-This means that changes to the data will not be reflected until the site is rebuilt.
+This means that changes to the raw data will not be reflected until the site is rebuilt.
 Dynamic elems (search + comments) are built as Svelte islands, and rehydrated at runtime.
 Most the code is written in Typescript.
 We're not using a CSS library, just plain SASS.

-The site also uses:
+The site also uses these dependencies:
-- Fuse.js for fuzzy search
+- fuse.js for fuzzy search
 - js-yaml for parsing YAML
 - marked for markdown rendering
 - fontawesome for iconography